Reset fails to respond when driven from vector containing clock enable

 To reproduce, save the attached files in the current directory and run the commands: make ./obj_dir/Verror9

 #2 Updated by Wilson Snyder about 3 years ago

 - Status changed from New to Confirmed

 Attributes such as the clock enables and clocks themselves are propagated signal-by-signal rather than bit-of-signal.
 So what's going on here is the clock enable attribute also gets associated with the reset.
 This is certainly a bug, but fairly fundamental so unfortunately is unlikely to be resolved any time soon, sorry.

-#3 Updated by Todd Strader almost 3 years ago
+#3 Updated by Todd Strader about 3 years ago

 This looks very similar to a problem we had with vectors of clocks: